WitoDelnat/keat/README.md

 ## Examples

 Checkout these realistic examples to see whether Keat fits your needs.
-You can read the full documentation here and please don't hesitate to reach out to me if something is missing - Keat becomes better together!
+Please don't hesitate to reach out to me if something is missing - Keat becomes better together!

 ### SaaS application

 Example for a web application where you want to allow your developers to see features as they are still being developed, can show them in an early preview and progressively roll them out to reduce stress of failure.

+The **remote configuration** should simply return a JSON object of the same format of `config`.
+You could serve it from your API, cloud storage, Cloudflare CDN or even real-time through WebSockets and server-sent events.

 ```typescript
 import { Keat, booleanFlag } from "keat/core";